-The items specified under the head raw material were mostly meant for supply to rural artisans viz.. blacksmiths, brass utensils manufacturers, shoe makers, village tanners, blanket weavers etc. Only a portion of non-ferrous metal and mutton tallow were supplied to SSI units of the R.I.P. area.
+The items specified under the head raw material were mostly meant for supply to rural artisans viz., blacksmiths, brass utensils manufacturers, shoe makers, village tanners, blanket weavers etc. Only a portion of non-ferrous metal and mutton tallow were supplied to SSI units of the R.I.P. area.
 The improved tools were meant exclusively for the rural artisans viz., carpenters, blacksmiths, shoe-makers and weavers and they were supplied to them.
 The small machines excluding Atta Chakki were also supplied to traditional rural-artisan engaged in cereal processing, trailoring and wooden toy making.
 The construction material was shared both by Artisans and SSI units.
 It will be evident from the foregoing facts that the main emphasis of the scheme was to provide services to the rural artisans which were financially weak and could not arrange enough capital for bulk purchase of material needed by them.
 The RMD enabled them to purchase material needed by them.
-The RMD enabled them to purchase material needed by them.
-The second point worth mention is that the RMD has been instrumental in introducing improved tools among the traditional artisans.
+The RMD has been instrumental in introducing improved tools among the traditional artisans.
 During the period from 1962-63 to 1969-70, the RMD Nawada provided services to 1606 persons mostly rural artisans.
-During this period it has not only met its establishment cost and sundry expenses but carned a profit of Rs.
+During this period it has not only met its establishment cost and sundry expenses but earned a profit of Rs.
 22,246/-.
-But in subsequent years due to difficulty in procurement of scarce material from Government quota, its activities were limited to procurement and supply of materials and improve tools only.
+But in subsequent years due to difficulty in procurement of scarce material from Government quota, its activities were limited to procurement and supply of materials easily available from open market, as well as supply of materials and improve tools only.
 As such there was decline in the volume of transactions.
 The RMD scheme had to be wound up in the year 1972-73 according to the policy decision taken at Central Government level.
 The Government of India presumably thought that the State Small Industries Corporation would take over the work of supply of raw material to the units of R.I.P. area also, but this did not work.
-The rural artisans originally served by the RMD Nawada are not getting the same services from
+The rural artisans originally served by the RMD Nawada are not getting the scheme of R.M.D. at D.I.C. level (as in RIP) and